aays/site_old/_posts/2017-08-30-pandas-dplyr-users-p1.md

 # Getting Started

 Like any good data frame-related tutorial, I figured the classic `iris` dataset would be a good environment for us to explore `pandas` in.
 Loading it into R is simple enough, given that it's a built-in dataset.
-Let's also get `dplyr` up and running.
+Let's also load `dplyr` into our workspace while we're at it.

 ```r
 library(dplyr)
 iris
 ```

 Getting `iris` is moderately trickier in Python.
 If you've got the `scikit-learn` library installed, it can be grabbed from there.
-Let's also import `pandas` -- by convention, it is often abbreviated as `pd`.
+Let's also import `pandas` -- by convention, it is abbreviated as `pd` when importing.

 ```python
 import pandas as pd